charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit322Midterm2017.md

 ## Goals

-- Same app, same name, new tag and branch both labeled **midterm**
+- Same app, same name, new branch and then tag.
+  - Both **branch** and **tag** labeled **midterm**
-- Include a styled menu and component switching
+- Your app should have a styled menu and support component switching.
+- The following menu-items should be present:
   - Home (This is the GitUser view)
-  - GetFoo
+  - **GetFoo**
-  - Numbers
+  - **SmallNumbers**
-- Make at least two more requests of GitHub API
+- Call at least two other GitHub Js APIs.
+  - Find two [methods on the Git Js API](http://github-tools.github.io/github/) other than the ones we have used and call them.
-  - Include in the menu
+  - Include the results of these requests in the menu
   - Switches between all three Git views (The one we have plus two more)
+- Extra credit:
-- Possible extra credit: Integrate git-convert into the code so it converts JSON to field-definitions automatically
+  - Integrate **git-convert** into the code so it converts JSON to **field-definitions** automatically
+- Testing:
   - You should have at least fifty meaningful tests.
+  - JSCS available and most major files in the project pass JSCS tests.
+  - Your code should run without warnings and errors.
   - Polish.

+## The GitHub Js API

+[Here are the GitHub API's calls][gh-api-calls] available for version 3.1.0.
+There might be a newer version by the time you read this.
+In most cases, you should use the new version if it is available.

+- [GitHub Js Docs][gh-api-calls]
+- Example APIs to call
+  - getIssues
+  - getMarkdown
+  - getRateLimit
+  - listReleases

 ## JSCS